Job Scheduling

 SJF scheduling

-Below are the advantages and disadvantages of the shortest job first scheduling.
+Advantages and disadvantages of the shortest job first scheduling:

 • Advantage: The throughput is high as the shortest jobs are preferred over a long-run process.